Personal Training FAQs

 Does every exercise session need to be with a Personal Trainer?

 No. It is up to the individual.
-If you want us to train with you 5 days a week we can, or if you want one session a fortnight we will give you a detailed schedule of what you should be doing until the next session.
+If you want us to train with you 3 days a week we can, or if you want one session a month, we will give you a detailed schedule of what you should be doing until the next session.
 We provide workout plans specific to you via our free client Coaching Hub App and website, which also lets you track progress, enter you food diary and your completed workouts and receive free support between session via messages to your trainer.

 What type of physical activity will I be doing during a session?